 “Went to New York City, got this motherfucking record deal.
 Put out some classics, put out some singles.
 Had my ups, had my downs.
 Came all this way just to learn one thing man, and only one fucking thing matters and that's your happiness.
 And the only way you gon' get to that happiness is through love, real, genuine, motherfucking love…where your heart is at, where your home is at.” —J. Cole, “Note To Self”

 As a member of the ‘boomerang’ generation, going back home can be a humbling experience.
 For some people, it’s confirmation that you weren’t tough enough to make it out in the real world.
 It’s confirmation that despite all your optimism, all your degrees, all your talk about how you’re going to make a difference, you’re no better than anybody else.
 You’re just another kid that failed at being an adult, misguided and naive.

 Home is where I went to regroup.
 At home, I let go of my sense of entitlement.
 At home, I learned the value of patience.
 At home, I learned how to be at peace.

 More importantly, at home, I became a writer.
 I dedicated time to the craft I have long admired from afar and stopped hiding behind the words of others.
-With each piece I’ve written this year, I’ve come closer to realizing a dream I’ve had since I was twelve years old.
+With each piece I’ve written this year, I’ve come close to realizing a dream I’ve had since I was twelve years old.